Less is more: making patient-centered digital communication a reality

 Healthcare consumers have changed their wants, needs, and expectations.
 The organizations working in the healthcare industry that understand this implicitly and then deliver to the expectations, needs, and wants of the consumer will do well.

 According to a survey of thousands of patients in Germany, Singapore, and the UK, the adoption of digital healthcare services remains low because existing services are either low quality or not meeting patients’ needs.
 The survey, conducted by consulting firm McKinsey, included responses from at least 1,000 patients in the three countries.[i]
-It can be argued that success in the use of digital communication depends very much on first understanding patients’ digital preferences in both channel and service.

 Health systems, payers, and providers often think they need to be innovative when designing their digital-service offerings.
 But the core features patients expect from their health system are surprisingly ordinary: efficiency, better access to information, integration with other channels, and the availability of a real person if the digital service doesn’t give them what they need.
 Highly innovative services, better apps, and more social media are far less important to most patients.